Family Background & Early Years

 Continue Reading Below

-On October 1917, Lenin returned to Russia and started ‘October Revolution’ which ultimately led to de facto transfer of power to the revolutionary forces.
+In October 1917, Lenin returned to Russia and started the ‘October Revolution’ which ultimately led to a de facto transfer of power to the revolutionary forces.
 After the armed rebellion overthrew the provisional government and established the Bolshevik government, the ‘Soviet Council of People’s Commissaries’ was created and Lenin was made its leader.
 It was during this time that he issued one decree after another pertaining to the supply of land to peasants and handing over control of the factories to the workers.

 He signed a peace treaty with Germany, which caused resentment among his fellow party members.
-The peace treaty failed and the Germans attacked Russia, leaving Lenin no choice but to shift the Soviet Government headquarters from Petrograd to Moscow on March 1918.
+The peace treaty failed and the Germans attacked Russia, leaving Lenin no choice but to shift the Soviet Government headquarters from Petrograd to Moscow in March 1918.

 The Russian economy was badly affected by the end of the war.
-In order to promote its quick recovery, he initiated the ‘GOELRO’ plan, the first ever national recovery directive.
-He also established a number of health care and educational institutions and advocated civil rights for women.
+In order to promote its quick recovery, he initiated the ‘GOELRO’ plan, the first-ever national recovery directive.
+He also established a number of healthcare and educational institutions and advocated civil rights for women.

 On December 20, 1917, the ‘Cheka,’ an emergency commission, was created to defend the ‘Russian Revolution.’
 Lenin publicized the commission over radio and gramophone.